-In this paper, we identify degrees of freedom of bosonic systems, which can be used in a mesoscopic description of their states that contains information about entanglement of both Gaussian and non-Gaussian states.
-Upon this, we propose an extended version of the RSF approach, which allows for tracking evolution of entanglement of bosonic fields.
-This is achieved by construction of two-particle-like Hilbert space on which multi-mode bosonic state is mapped into the two-qudit state entanglement of which is sufficient for the entanglement of the full state.
-What is important is that in this approach structures of typical finite-dimensional quantum systems emerge, and therefore one is left with a toolbox which is intuitive and based on well-known tools from quantum mechanics.
-This approach allowed us to show that the entanglement of the $2\times2$ bright squeezed vacuum state and the entangled two-mode single-photon state is robust against low temperature damping by the environment.
-Our approach also allows for tracking particle number variance (fluctuations) and thus also tracking the non-classical phenomenon of sub-Poissonian statistics.
-In this context, we propose the generalization of Mandel Q parameter which can be calculated using extended RSF.
-Upon this, we show that the entanglement of the state obtained by beam splitting single-occupied mode is fully inherited from sub-Poissonian statistics of the input state.
+In this paper, we identify degrees of freedom of bosonic systems that can be used in a mesoscopic description containing information about entanglement of both Gaussian and non-Gaussian states.
+Upon this, we propose an extended version of the RSF approach, which allows tracking the Markovian evolution of entanglement of bosonic fields.
+This is achieved by construction of a two-particle-like Hilbert space on which multi-mode bosonic state is mapped into the two-qudit state.
+Entanglement of this state is sufficient for the entanglement of the full state.
+In this approach, structures of typical finite-dimensional quantum systems emerge, and therefore one is left with a toolbox which is intuitive and based on well-known tools from quantum mechanics.
+This approach allowed us to show that the entanglement of the $2\times2$ bright squeezed vacuum state and the entangled two-mode single-photon state is robust against low-temperature damping by the environment.
+Our approach also allows for tracking particle number variance (fluctuations) and thus for tracking the non-classical phenomenon of sub-Poissonian statistics.
+In this context, we propose a generalization of the Mandel Q parameter, which can be calculated using the extended RSF.
+Upon this, we show that the entanglement of the state obtained by beam splitting of one occupied mode is fully inherited from sub-Poissonian statistics of the input state.